Celesca/DAMZ/README.md

 ### Connection to AI4Thais

-1. English-Thailand Translation
+1. English-Thailand Translation - supports the Thai prompting

-2. Text-Cleasing (NLP)
+2. Text-Cleasing (NLP) - use to clean the Thai text before the translation

+3. Text-Summarization (NLP) - use to check the maximum words